Batmen of All Nations: Kingdom Come

-A different version of the Batmen of All Nations appears in the critically acclaimed Kingdom Come comic series.
-The members of this group include "Cossack, the Champion of Russia", "Samurai, the Champion of Japan", and "Dragon, the Champion of China".
-They were joined by "Batwoman, a Batman admirer from the Fourth World".
+An alternate universe iteration of the Batmen of All Nations appears in Kingdom Come, consisting of Cossack, Samurai, Dragon, and Batwoman.

 International Delegation of Masked Archers

 The International Delegation of Masked Archers (also known as The Green Arrows Of The World) were a similar group based on Green Arrow rather than Batman.
-They appeared in Adventure Comics #250 (July 1958), in a story very similar to the Detective Comics story that introduced the Batmen of All Nations.
+They appeared in Adventure Comics #250 (July 1958), in a story similar to the Detective Comics story that introduced the Batmen of All Nations.
 The members included: